 I had a difficult time choosing my final “favorite” spot, because there are many places in Paris that vie for my attention, but the sheer energy surrounding this famous tower is what garners it a spot in my top five favorite places.
 Located in the 7th arrondisement, there are great eateries (check out the market and shops on Rue Cler) in the area.
 Created for the Exposition Universelle (World’s Fair) in 1889, Gustave Eiffel designed a sky-scraping, engineering marvel that would define its time.
 It gave the fair a needed exhibit that symbolized the Industrial Age and man’s control over nature.
 The Eiffel Tower is a testament to its designer, its laborers, and its time.
 As when it first opened, the monument still receives visitors from around the world, so reserve your spot online.
 While looking down at non-reservation holders lining up as far as the eye can see, you will be happy you did.
 Tickets to the summit (very top) sell out quickly online, so purchase as soon as they go on sale.

 These are my top five Paris attractions, but you can’t travel to the City of Lights and not take a trip to the beautiful palace at Versailles.
 It is a 17th century marvel not to be missed.
 Feast on its over-the-top décor.
 Fancy yourself a courtier of Louis XIV.
 Take the day to explore the grounds and revel in all that was pre-revolution monarchical France.
-I highly recommend going with The Paris Guy who offer small-groups, will escort you there from Paris, and will help you skip the very-long line (use code ROAMING to save money).
+I highly recommend going with The Tour Guy who offer small-groups, will escort you there from Paris, and will help you skip the very-long line (use our link to save money).

 I hope you enjoy a wonderful trip to Paris!
 While you’re there, make sure to enjoy a favorite sandwich of mine—jambon et beurre.
 It’s salty prosciutto ham with creamy butter on a crusty baguette.
 Mon Dieu!